 Our felted animals are meant to be loved by big or little kids, but as they are made by hand, they will not withstand excessive pulling or stretching.
 We do not recommend our felted woolies as dog toys, although your furry friends will be very tempted to make them their own.

 MULXIPLY is pronounced "multiply".
 The X in our name is the multiply symbol telling the story of a ripple effect.
 There are many hands that touch our pieces from start to finish.
 In this way, our business is a true collaboration -- touching and changing many lives.
-Because our products are created by fair wage artisans in Nepal, we are committed above all else to supporting their livelihood and success.
-Ultimately our products end up in your hands as either a direct purchase or as a gift.
+Our products are created by fair wage artisans in Nepal, and we are committed above all else to supporting their livelihood and success.
+Ultimately, our products end up in your hands as either a direct purchase or as a gift.
 Our intention is that our creations bring you joy, making you the last ripple in what we call "the multiply effect".

 MULXIPLY was founded in 2012 by Tanja Cesh and Annalisa Oswald.
-The idea for this business was born out of an extensive research trip taken by Tanja Cesh in 2010 to understand the place of indigenous craft in South and Southeast Asia as well as the impact that artisanal businesses could have in elevating marginalized and at-risk people groups, particularly women.
+The idea for this business was born out of an extensive research trip taken by Tanja Cesh in 2010 to understand the place of indigenous craft in South and Southeast Asia, as well as the impact that artisanal businesses could have in elevating marginalized and at-risk people groups, particularly women.
 While Annalisa is no longer part of the company, her support and inspiration still touch many aspects of the business.
 Oswald currently teaches at the Rhode Island School of Design (RISD) and is a prolific illustrator.
 Cesh continues to lead the day-to-day operations of MULXIPLY and is their creative director.

 While we don't pay direct salaries to our artisans, our annual infusion of payments to our teams equates to approximately 30 full-time salaries and many more for seasonal contribution.

-No, we are a social enterprise business meaning we place people over profit.
+No, we are a social enterprise business, meaning we place people over profit.
 From time-to-time, we donate funds to non-profits in Nepal that are providing relief in impactful ways.
 All our revenue is put back into our business to facilitate growth and create more jobs both locally and in Nepal.

 We pay our artisans outright.
 We do not operate on a per-piece quota system but rather agree on a fair-wage market-rate for each piece produced and commit to purchase orders that are fulfilled on an ongoing basis.
 The duty to make a profit falls squarely on MULXIPLY's shoulders alone and not on that of our artisans.